Stainless Steel Toilets

 The Prince of Teck pub in Earls Court, London.

-British pub toilets tend toward the large, steel, and utilitarian, like this example from the Prince of Teck pub in Earl's Court, London.
+British pub toilets tend toward the large, steel, and utilitarian, like these examples from pubs in Earl's Court, London.

 See the British Toilet page for more from the U.K.